libctf/sdk/README.md

 1. CTFd has some enterprise/managed gated features I though should be opened up (programmable flags)
 2. I wanted a cloud native CTF platform. (ie `kubernetes-api` + `helm-charts`)

-This library is intended to be used as a base for CTF-rs to provide a common API for all CTF-rs plugins.
+This library is intended to be used as a base for all CTF-rs components to provide a common API and allow easy integration with other components.